 - Open to resolve: You can see both versions of the file and choose the one you want to save to OneDrive.

-- Save a copy: You can save a copy of the file that you have stored locally in a non-OneDrive synched folder.
+- Save a copy: You can save a copy of the file that you have stored locally in a non-OneDrive synced folder.
 You then can tell OneDrive to sync the copy that’s in the cloud.

 - Discard: When selecting Discard, you’re telling OneDrive to remove the copy of the file on your local hard drive and only retain the copy on the cloud server.

-9. Restart OneDrive
+9. OneDrive Restart Needed

 Click on the OneDrive cloud icon in the notification tray, followed by More.
 Click Close OneDrive.
 (You may have to go through these steps twice, depending on your OneDrive settings.)